The Most Common ADA Compliance Issues for Websites

 Many websites have barriers that affect users with disabilities.
 Here’s a look at several common potential ADA compliance issues and how to fix them.

 Your website is a powerful marketing tool.
-But if it isn’t accessible to people with disabilities, it isn’t doing its job.
+But if it isn’t accessible to people with disabilities, it isn’t doing its job — nor is it compliant with the Americans with Disabilities Act (ADA).

 Chart that show the three levels of conformance for the Web Content Accessibility Guidelines